U bent hier

 d.
 Economic outlook

 Real GDP is expected to contract by 4% in 2020 before growing by 3% in 2021.
 The upturn next year will be supported by recovery of private consumption and higher oil prices, but significant downside risks remain, notably a possible resurgence of the pandemic which would likely keep oil prices depressed in the short term.

 e.
 Long term opportunities

-This and next year Kazakhstan plans roadshows in Huston, London, Singapore and Dubai aiming to attract more than €2.2 billion foreign investment for geological exploration over the next five years.
-It plans spending €340 million of its own public funds for early stage exploration.
+In 2021 Kazakhstan plans roadshows in Huston, London, Singapore and Dubai aiming to attract more than €2.2 billion foreign investment for geological exploration over the next five years.
+It plans spending €340 million of its own public funds for early-stage exploration.